Alaamuhammeddd/alx-system_engineering-devops/0x00-shell_basics/README.md

-5-listfilesdigitonly script thast displays files in the long format, displays users and group id, and hidden files 6-firstdirectory script that creates a directory named my_first_directory in the /tmp/ directory 7-movethatfile script that Moves the file betty from /tmp/ to /tmp/my_first_directory
+5-listfilesdigitonly script thast displays files in the long format, displays users and group id, and hidden files 6-firstdirectory script that creates a directory named my_first_directory in the /tmp/ directory 7-movethatfile script that Moves the file betty from /tmp/ to /tmp/my_first_directory 8-firstdelete script that deletes the file betty from /tmp/my_first_directory